 Vulcan Value Partners' CEO and chief investment offier (CIO) C.T.
 Fitzpatrick founded the firm in 2007.
 He is a chartered financial analyst (CFA) and has worked in the financial services and investment industries for well over 30 years.
 Fitzpatrick principally owns the firm, making it an independent operation.

 Outside of Fitzpatrick, the advisory team at the firm holds a number of certifications.
-There are several CFAs, a certified public accountant (CPA) and an advisor who holds a certificate in investment performance measurement (CIPM).
+There are certificaitons such as CFA and certified public accountant (CPA).

 The majority of Vulcan’s clients are high-net-worth individuals, and the firm doesn't currently work with any individuals beneath that threshold.
 It does, however, work with a number of institutional clients, including investment companies, pooled investment vehicles, pension and profit-sharing plans, charities, municipal governments, insurance companies and other corporations.

 Vulcan Value’s typical AUM minimum for managed accounts is $10 million.
 This amount may be negotiable on a case-by-case basis, though.
-If you can't meet that minimum investment amount, you might use the financial advisor matching tool to find another advisor in your area.
+If you can't meet that minimum investment amount, you might use the financial advisor matching tool to find another advisor who serves your area.

 In order to invest in one of the firm's funds, a $5,000 investment is required for taxable accounts, while $500 is the minimum for a non-taxable account.